carliane101/carliane101.github.io/content/dive-resume.md

 weight = 20
 +++

-<b>SeaJay Environmental can provide dive support services for your
-projects.
-Ms. Johnson is a highly qualified science diver with experience in the Gulf of Mexico, Pacific and Atlantic oceans.
-The following is a representative sampling of projects:</b>
+<b>Come talk to us about dive support services.
+The following is a representative sampling of projects conducted to date:</b>

 - <b>Ecology and Environment, Inc.</b> Managed the dive team tasked with ground-truthing marine communities (from nearshore out to 100-foot depths using satellite maps that provided baseline images) for a proposed pipeline route near Freeport Harbour, Grand Bahama Island.

 - <b>Smithsonian Environmental Research Center.</b> Member of the dive team